w3nest/rx-vdom/doc/assets/tutorials.basics.md

 For such scenario, virtual DOMs can define the functions:

 - **`connectedCallback`** : This function is executed when the HTMLElement is added to the page.
-  It takes an [RxHTMLElement](@nav/api.RxHTMLElement) as an argument, implementing the regular HTMLElement API for the corresponding tag.
-Additionally, this type implements a [ReactiveTrait](@nav/api.ReactiveTrait) providing helper methods like `ownSubscriptions` and `hookOnDisconnected` to simplify lifecycle management.
+  It takes an <api-link target="RxHTMLElement" kind="type-alias"></api-link> as an argument, implementing the regular HTMLElement API for the corresponding tag.
+  Additionally, this type implements a <api-link target="ReactiveTrait" kind="function"></api-link>
+  providing helper methods like `ownSubscriptions` and `hookOnDisconnected` to simplify lifecycle management.
 - **`disconnectedCallback`**: This function is executed when the HTMLElement is removed from the page.
-  It also receives the associated element as an [RxHTMLElement](@nav/api.RxHTMLElement).
+  It also receives the associated element as an  <api-link target="RxHTMLElement" kind="type-alias"></api-link>.
   This function is typically used to clean up resources.

 The following example demonstrates the usage of `connectedCallback`, `disconnectedCallback`, and lifecycle management